When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - In higher parts, the rain will slow down your walking speed because extra attention is needed for slippery rocks

-- Rain in the morning doesn't necessarily mean it will be that all day.
+- Rain in the morning doesn't necessarily mean it will be like that all day.
 In this climate, weather changes usually multiple times during the day

-Here are the items available on amazon that you may find useful during the rain:
+Here are the items available on Amazon that you may find useful during the rain:

 We take a tiny commission from purchases that enables us to spend more time creating better content free of charge